JoshStrobl/nflag/README.md

     // Type, DefaultValue, Value: Must be bool, float64, int, or string Type                string
     DefaultValue, Value interface{}
+    // Required - If this flag is required to be passed Required bool
     // Allow passing of no value, mainly for triggering certain actions AllowNothing bool
 }